lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If SCHC C/D is used to compress packets that include a secret information field, such as a token, the Rule set should be designed so that the size of the compression residue for the field to remain secret is the same irrespective of the value of the secret information.
-This is achieved by e.g. sending this field in extenso with the "ignore" MO and the "value-sent" CDA.
+This is achieved by e.g., sending this field in extenso with the "ignore" MO and the "value-sent" CDA.
 This recommendation is disputable if it is ascertained that the Rule set itself will remain secret.

-### decompressed packet different from the original packet
+### Decompressed packet different from the original packet
-The attention of Rule designers is drawn to situation As explained in {{PProcessing}}, using FPs with value 0 in Field Descriptors in a Rule may result in header fields appearing in the decompressed packet in an order different from that in the original packet.
+As explained in {{PProcessing}}, using FPs with value 0 in Field Descriptors in a Rule may result in header fields appearing in the decompressed packet in an order different from that in the original packet.
 Likewise, as stated in {{NotSentCDA}}, using an "ignore" MO together with a "not-sent" CDA will